Mann Mechanics

 For Public Institutions and Policy Leaders

-A formal institutional brief is available for central banks, government departments, regulators, and public authorities seeking an overview of the framework, its purpose, and pathways for engagement.
+A formal brief is available for central banks, regulators, government departments, and public authorities.
+It covers what the framework does, why it matters, and how to begin evaluating it.

 The Personal Edition